nimobeeren/strands-solver/README.md

 🔵 BOSS
 🔵 CHIEF
 🔵 DIRECTOR
-🔵 MANAGE
+🔵 MANAGER
 🔵 SUPERVISOR
-🔵 HEARD
+🔵 HEAD
 ```

-> This is a valid solution, but the "correct" solution uses HEAD instead of HEARD and MANAGER instead of MANAGE. we'll ignore that for now 🤫
+This is the "correct" solution as provided by the New York Times.
+There are other valid solutions, but not all match the theme.

 ## Limitations